nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 ### Purpose ###

-This document is intended for use by software developers looking to build a conformant GP Connect HTML care record viewer application.
+This document is intended for use by software developers, both provider supplier and consumer supplier, looking to build a conformant GP Connect HTML care record viewer application.

 {% include custominfocallout.html content="**Information:** See section [HTML layout guide](accessrecord_development_html_layout_guide.html) for details of the layout of the HTML views." type="info" %}